 Traveling Around Lisbon

 Lisbon is a very beautiful city for walking — but it is hilly.
-If your legs start getting tired you can use the affordable public transport.
+If your legs start getting tired you can use Lisbon’s affordable public transport network.

 Lisbon’s public transit system, CARRIS, includes buses, funiculars, and trams.
 The Lisbon metro is separately maintained, but transit tickets allow access to both CARRIS and the metro with the Viva Viagem card.
 Zapping cards allow access to multiple transit systems by storing money on the transit card.
 Transit fares are deducted from the card’s value when used.